tonbadal/imbalanced_data_algorithms/README.md

 # Some Algorithms for Imbalanced Data

 Here you can find some algorithms to handle the problem of imbalanced data.
-It is has been assumed for some situations that the target class is the small class.
+It is has been assumed for some situations that the target class is the small class, as usually happens in imbalance data situations.

 ## K-Clustering